-- Hats/Hoodies (in the building) - Visors (in the building) - Sunglasses (in the building) - Headscarves, and other headgear (in the building) - · Shirts/clothing, which promotes alcohol, tobacco, drugs or gangs, - Shirts/clothing, which are obscene, suggestive, or contain questionable language or weapons. - · Sleeveless shirts must fit closely around the shoulder and underarm area - Half shirts, "net" or see-through shirts, cropped tops, and halter-tops, - Thin strapped or spaghetti strapped shirts, muscle shirts and tube tops.
-Pajamas, flannel pants or "comfy" pants are also not permitted. - Spandex/Lycra is allowed only if covered with other clothing. - Students shall not wear apparel that is deemed inappropriate or potentially disruptive to the classroom environment - Safety pins should not be worn as accessories. - Appropriate footwear is required at school and school events, hard soled shoes. (safety standards as defined by the fire department) No soft_soled slippers.
+- Hats/Hoodies (in the building) - Visors (in the building) - Sunglasses (in the building) - Headscarves, and other headgear (in the building) - Shirts/clothing, which promotes alcohol, tobacco, drugs or gangs, - Shirts/clothing, which are obscene, suggestive, or contain questionable language or weapons. - Sleeveless shirts must fit closely around the shoulder and underarm area - Half shirts, "net" or see-through shirts, cropped tops, and halter-tops, - Thin strapped or spaghetti strapped shirts, muscle shirts and tube tops. - Pajamas, flannel pants or "comfy" pants are also not permitted.
+Spandex/Lycra is allowed only if covered with other clothing. - Shirts/blouses/dresses will be at least three fingers wide on the shoulder.
+Low-cut, suggestive, see-through, or revealing clothing, including bare midriffs, are not acceptable. - Shorts/skirts/Skorts/dresses will not be shorter than extended fingertips. - Holes and/or shredding on jeans, pants etc. are not permitted above the shorts length guidelines. - Safety pins should not be worn as accessories. - Appropriate footwear is required at school and school events, hard soled shoes. (safety standards as defined by the fire department) No soft soled slippers.